Democratic presidential hopeful Vermont Sen. Bernie Sanders is at the Vatican on Friday

 Democratic presidential candidate Bernie Sanders met with Pope Francis on Saturday during his visit to the Vatican, the senator told CNN.

 Sanders, a U.S. Senator from Vermont, traveled to the Vatican to address a conference on social, economic and environmental issues.

-Sanders landed in Rome on Friday morning, traveling in an escorted motorcade to the Vatican.
-His wife Jane, their four children and a few grandchildren are traveling with him.
+Sanders landed in Rome on Friday morning, and traveled to the Vatican in a motorcade.
+His wife, Jane, four children and a few grandchildren traveled with him.

-Sanders began his 15-minute speech to the Pontifical Academy of Social Sciences with a showing of solidarity and admiration for Pope Francis, emphasizing their agreement on economic justice.
+Sanders began his 15-minute speech to the Pontifical Academy of Social Sciences with a show of admiration for Pope Francis, emphasizing their agreement on issues of economic justice.

-"There are few places in modern thought that rival the depth and insight of the Church's moral teachings on the market economy," Sanders said, a topic which he himself has been speaking about during the presidential race for months.
+“There are few places in modern thought that rival the depth and insight of the Church’s moral teachings on the market economy,” Sanders said, touching on a topic he has been speaking about for months during the presidential race.

-His speech Friday largely echoed his regular remarks on the campaign trail in the United States: that the concentration of wealth is in too few hands and the middle class is disappearing.
+His speech Friday largely echoed his usual remarks on the campaign trail in the United States: that wealth is concentrated in the hands of too few, and the middle class is disappearing.

 “We can say that with unregulated globalization, a world market economy built on speculative finance burst through the legal, political and moral constraints that had once served to protect the common good,” he said.

 After his address, the Vermont senator walked through the same gate and greeted onlookers before briefly speaking to the press.

 Sanders had said before the trip he would be honored to meet Pope Francis.